SXCVEGAN/Venerate-Libertarian-Finance/README.md

 Wallets staking for VLF will be entitled to an airdrop of $3,500 USD worth of VLFTokens a week after initial staking opens.
 To qualify, ensure you are staking within a week of the launch date.
 Note that at the time of airdrop appreciation or depreciation may alter the actual amount recieved.
-Awards such as this will occur again provided that the staking peoject is successful.
+Awards such as this will occur again provided that the staking project is successful.
 At present the first airdop is the only confirmed.